Fuel Surcharges in Trucking: How They Work, How To Calculate, & Best Practices

 To stay whole on fuel, match your contracts to your operating reality.
 Use data from your own trucks to inform negotiations.

-• Know your true mpg: Telematics and fuel purchase data reveal realistic mpg by lane, season, and weight.
+• Know your true mpg: Telematics and fuel purchase data, which you can have ready to go if you use fuel cards, reveal realistic mpg by lane, season, and weight.
 If actual mpg is lower than the contract assumption, you are under-recovering fuel and should seek an adjustment.

 Regulatory and Compliance Considerations